TheOdinProject/curriculum/react/the_react_ecosystem/project_shopping_cart.md

     }
     ~~~

-    You can learn more about how these work at the [Netlify](https://docs.netlify.com/routing/redirects/), [Vercel](https://vercel.com/docs/frameworks/vite#using-vite-to-make-spas) and [Cloudflare Pages](https://developers.cloudflare.com/pages/platform/redirects/) docs.
+    You can learn more about how these work at the [Netlify](https://docs.netlify.com/routing/redirects/), [Vercel](https://vercel.com/docs/frameworks/vite#using-vite-to-make-spas) and [Cloudflare Pages](https://developers.cloudflare.com/pages/platform/redirects/) docs respectively.

 </div>